 Availability of cigarettes

 Adolescents may also use tobacco in other forms.
-About 3.3% of people 18 and older and about 7.9% of high school students use smokeless tobacco.
-Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco), or inhaled into the nose (snuff).
-Pipe smoking is relatively rare in the United States, but use has increased among middle and high school students since 1999.
+About 3.5% of high school students use smokeless tobacco, and this rate has declined over the past 10 years.
+Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco, or dip), or inhaled into the nose (snuff).
+Pipe smoking is relatively rare in the United States.
 The percentage of people over age 12 who smoke cigars has declined.

 Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary (see Cessation in children and adolescents).

-Use of other substances among adolescents remains a serious problem.
-The Youth Risk Behavior Surveillance nationwide survey of high school students done annually by the CDC reported that, in 2015, 21.7% of high school students were current marijuana users (which is below the peak rate of 25.3% in 1995).
-About 39% reported having used marijuana one or more times in their life.
+The NIH survey of high school students reported that in 2019 22.3% of high school students were current marijuana users, which is an increase from 20.6% in 2009.
+About 43.7% of high school students reported having used marijuana one or more times in their life.
 In 2010, the rate of current marijuana use surpassed the rate of current tobacco use for the first time.

-In the same survey, the following percentages of high school students reported using illicit substances one or more times in their life:
+In the NIH survey, the following percentages of high school students reported using illicit substances one or more times in their life:

-Prescription drugs that are particularly abused include opioid (narcotic) pain relievers, antianxiety drugs, and stimulants (such as methylphenidate and similar drugs used for attention-deficit disorder).
+Prescription drugs that are particularly abused include opioid (narcotic) pain relievers, antianxiety drugs, and stimulants (such as methylphenidate and similar drugs used for attention-deficit/hyperactivity disorder).

-About 3.5% of high school students have used anabolic steroids in their lifetime.
-Although steroid use is more common among athletes, non-athletes are not immune.
-Use of anabolic steroids is associated with a number of side effects, including premature closure of the growth plates at the ends of bones, resulting in permanent short stature.
+Although anabolic steroid use is more common among athletes, non-athletes are not immune.
+Use of anabolic steroids is associated with a number of side effects.
+A problem specific to adolescents includes premature closure of the growth plates at the ends of bones, resulting in permanent short stature.
 Other side effects are common to both adolescents and adults.

 Behaviors that should prompt parents to discuss their concerns with their child and doctor include